C0rn3j/tlrc/README.md

 We probably want to keep the 10ms precision, as 1ms precision seems pointless.

+Avoid redefining data that should already be present in the file metadata - verify all the common formats support whatever tag we are no longer providing, as compared to LRC.

 Let's standardize (s)LRC (core) and e(LRC) (core+a2+duet), since the standard seems to currently live on Wikipedia of all places.

 TOML example: